Utilities

 Bibb Meter Program

 As a courtesy to our sewer customers, we have a Bibb Meter Program in place.
 A Bibb Meter is a special type of meter that attaches to your outside faucet.
 After attaching a water hose to the other end of the Bibb Meter, it will track all of your outside water usage.
-This information is then be used to calculate a credit towards your sewer bill.
+This information is then used to calculate a credit towards your sewer bill.
 A Bibb Meter may be used for watering lawns, filling pools or any other large outdoor water activities.

 Simply go to Georgetown Town Hall, fill out a little paperwork and bring the deposit.
 There is an $80.00 deposit which must be cash or a check and a $5.00 monthly charge.
 The deposit will be refunded about two weeks after the Bibb Meter has been turned in to Georgetown Town Hall.